aniloncloud/amazon-nova-samples/python-server/README.md

 ```

 Example queries:
-- "Create a booking for John Doe tomorrow at 3pm for carpet cleaning"
+- "Create a booking for John Doe tomorrow at 3pm for examination"
 - "When is John's booking?"
 - "Cancel John's booking"